 Do Takes of the Utah Prairie Dog Affect Interstate Commerce?
 Only When McDonalds Starts Serving Prairie Burgers

 Earlier this week, in a suit brought by the beautifully named People for the Ethical Treatment of Property Owners, Judge Dee Benson ruled that the United States Fish and Wildlife Service could not regulate takes of the Utah prairie dog on private land.
 Relying on the Supreme Court decisions in United States v.
 Lopez and United States v.
-Morrison, the court conclude that, because the Utah prairie dog exists only Utah, and because it is a homely little creature that… More
+Morrison,… More

 The D.C.
 Circuit Court of Appeals has stayed its mandate vacating FERC Order no. 745, regarding demand response.
 The mandate is stayed at least until December 16, 2014, by which point FERC must petition the Supreme Court for review.
 If FERC does seek cert., the stay will continue until the Supreme Court denies the petition or rules against FERC on the merits.